Skip to content

 how many types of spiders are there?
 There are over 33,000 different species of spiders in the world.

-Some spider types, like crab spiders, can be identified by how they walk and their legs point outward from their body.
-Other types of spiders have unique features that make them easy to identify.
+Some spider types, like crab spiders, can be identified by how they walk and how their legs point outward from their bodies.
+Other types of spiders have unique features that make them easy to locate.

-For example, jumping spiders generally have large eyes and compact bodies with long spindly legs that allow them to jump quickly when prey is spotted.
+For example, jumping spiders generally have large eyes and compact bodies with long, spindly legs, allowing them to jump quickly when prey is spotted.

 Orb-weaving spiders typically build webs near water sources because they need the water to survive.
 The most common type of orb-weaving spider is called an orb weaver.